Knaphill: Brookwood Hospital

-One of the major employers in the area until its closure in the 1980s was Brookwood Hospital, a vast, rambling mental hospital, that dated from the late Victorian era.
+One of the major employers in the area until its closure in 1994 was Brookwood Hospital, a vast, rambling mental hospital, that dated from the late Victorian era.
 Built on land formerly known as Knaphill Common, the hospital started life as The Surrey Asylum and formed part of the southern boundary of Knaphill (being denoted by the Basingstoke Canal).

 Its name was changed to Brookwood Hospital in 1919 to make it easier for patients and visitors travelling by rail to Brookwood Station to locate.
 Most of the hospital grounds have now been redeveloped, the wards having made way for several superstores and a large number of houses.
 The central building, which is listed, has been retained and converted into luxury flats.
 Several of the new residential roads were named after the old hospital wards.

 Inkerman Barracks

 In 1859 the Home Office began constructing a prison for disabled convicts on a 65-acre site in Knaphill.
 In 1892 the prison was converted for use by infantry battalions and became known as Inkerman Barracks.
 In the 1970s, however, the site was sold to Woking Borough Council and comprehensive demolition followed; a couple of terraces of houses are all that remain today.